gruntwork-io/boilerplate/examples/for-production/terragrunt-architecture-catalog/README.md

 ## Terminology

-This example is breaks down `boilerplate` templates into two categories:
+This example breaks down `boilerplate` templates into two categories:

 * **Template**: Reusable code to generate infrastructure code to deploy and manage one piece of infrastructure in a single account/deployment.
 Since Templates only focus on a single piece of infrastructure in a single